 These are the different types of PF withdrawal forms in India.
 Individuals might need to furnish other relevant documents during an application, which shall be intimated by the concerned official.

 To apply online, one can visit the EPF portal.
-It is essential to note that an individual needs to hold an active UAN, which shall KYC compliant to apply online.
+It is essential to note that an individual needs to hold an active UAN, which should be KYC compliant to make an application for PF withdrawal.